pact-foundation/pact-python/pact-python-cli/README.md

 It is used by version 2 of Pact Python, and can be used to install the Pact CLI in Python environments.

+The versionining of `pact-python-cli` is aligned with the Pact CLI versioning.
+For example, version `2.4.26.2` corresponds to Pact CLI version `2.4.26`, with the `.2` indicating that this is the third release of that Pact CLI version in the Python package (with the first release being `.0`).

 ## Installation

 You can install this package via pip: